Welcome to our nation’s capital city!

 This afternoon, visit one of the Smithsonian Museums, such as the National Air and Space Museum, the National Museum of American History, or the National Portrait Gallery.

 Later, perform a friendship concert alongside a local host ensemble.
+Dinner this evening will be on your own.

 "In this temple, as in the hearts of the people for whom he saved the Union, the memory of Abraham Lincoln is enshrined forever."
 These words are etched across the Lincoln Memorial above an imposing statue of 16th President of the United States, Abraham Lincoln, gazing out at the nation he battled to unite.
 The Lincoln Memorial is one of the most visited sites on the National Mall.
 Its exterior is comprised of 36 columns, each representing one U.S. state on the date of Lincoln's death.
 The impressive memorial hosts visiting ensembles for a cappella performances on its steps, facing the Reflecting Pool and the Washington Monument.
 Ensembles can tread in the footsteps of Dr. Martin Luther King, Jr. as they perform in the same spot from where he delivered his landmark "I Have a Dream" speech.